Detecting Hate Speech with GPT-3: Methods

 \subsection{Few-shot learning}

 }

-Under the few-shot setting, three examples are provided to the model.
-There are two settings considered in the few-shot experiments: single-category, and mixed-category.
+Under the few-shot setting, the model is given three examples.
+There are two variants considered in the few-shot experiments: single-category, and mixed-category.
 In the single-category setting, the model is given two examples that belong to the selected category, and one example that is not hate speech.
 The answer is expected to be binary.
-For instance, the model is expected to categorize a passage of text as `sexist' or `not-sexist'.
+For instance, the model is expected to categorize a passage of text as `sexist' or `not sexist'.
 An example of this is: